 For the annotated bibliography the student chooses a field-related topic of interest, formulates a research question, and finds, through library research, at least twenty sources directly related to his or her research question.
 The sources consist of current full-length articles published in peer-reviewed journals, book chapters and/or books.
 Dissertation abstracts are not acceptable.
 Foundational work on a given topic, regardless of the date of publication, is admissible.
 All sources have to be approved by the student's CAP committee before the student begins annotating them.
 The annotated bibliography follows the APA citation format.
 It is prefaced by an introduction giving the student's rationale for the project.

 For the synthesis paper, the student writes a cover paper synthesizing the information learned from research.
 The student clearly shows how this research has informed his or her response to the research question.
 The student draws conclusions and, where relevant, considers practical implications of his or her findings.
 The paper is 7-10 pages (cc.
 2,000-2,500 words) in length.

 B. The Thesis requires 6 s.h. of thesis (ENGL 7000), and is recommended for those who plan to continue their studies in a PhD program.
-The Thesis option requires a Prospectus Meeting with the Thesis Committee to be conducted within the first three weeks of the semester in which the student plans to complete the Thesis, and an Oral Defense.
-The Prospectus Meeting and Defense may be conducted by conference call for DE Students.
+The Thesis option requires a Prospectus Meeting with the Thesis Committee and an Oral Defense of the completed Thesis.
 A full description of thesis requirements is provided by the Department of English graduate studies office or e-mail email@example.com.